pylesharley/protein_mineral_library/README.md

 This GitHub repository contains the design models, and the scripts that generated them, associated with the manuscript:

-	Saragovi A., Pyles H., et al. 2024
+Controlling semiconductor growth with structured de novo protein interfaces Saragovi A., Pyles H., et al. 2024
 DOI:

+Adjust this path to your download location in the following examples

 	PATH = /path/to/this/repository

 Models: